Table of Contents

 Example:

 Action and reaction forces act on different objects and in opposite directions.
-For example, if the rocket pushes the gas out, the gas pushes back against rocket.
+For example, if the rocket pushes the gas out, the gas pushes back against the missile.
 The forces on different objects (the gas, and the rocket, respectively), and in opposite direction.

 Sliding friction: